 I’m a Project Manager.
 It’s something I brought with me from my cube farm days and it’s something I am passionate about.
 In a nutshell, an OBPM manages online projects for their clients’ businesses.

 They focus on helping their clients launch new products and programs or implement new technology and systems.
 They work based on projects and earn more than a VA and OBM.

-If you want to know more please read The Ultimate VA Success Guide: The Ins + Outs Of Virtual Assistant Project Management or check out my FREE training: VA to PM – Where to begin and how to transition.
+If you want to know more please read The Ultimate VA Success Guide: The Ins + Outs Of Virtual Assistant Project Management or check out my FREE training.
 It’s on-demand, automated, and starts every 5 minutes.
 So you can watch it at your convenience.

 #8 – Build A Network Of Referral Partners

 Referral partners are when you transfer clients to a business partner or colleague for either a flat fee or percentage.
 You are turning the client over to someone else so they help them with services you don’t offer or if you’re fully booked.

 I’ve written more about this strategy to add an additional revenue stream of passive income to your business in Why Virtual Assistant Referral Partners Are A Source Of Income + Make Your Clients Happy.
 It’s a straightforward and easy way to scale your Virtual Assistant business.
 Give it a try!

 This one is also a good choice to scale your Virtual Assistant business, however, I hesitated to add it based on what I’ve noticed happening in the industry these past few years.

 I believe that you need to have more than a year or two of experience before moving into coaching or training.
 Because it’s important to know what you’re doing before you start teaching or coaching others – period.
 Unfortunately, many new Virtual Assistants jump over to coaching and training before they’ve even completed their first year in business.